skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Tesaro?
 Would he be able to divine the location on his own?
 I don't know."

-Then Eomer changes the subject, "Why were you exiled?"
+Then Eomier changes the subject, "Why were you exiled?"

 "Well, at the time I advocated the position that the folklore in my book is true."